 - Check your e-mail.
-Immediately following placement of calls to radio and television stations, an e-mail message will be sent to faculty and staff.
+Immediately following placement of calls to radio and television stations, an e-mail message will be sent to students, faculty, and staff.

 - Call NRCC (674-3600).
 You will reach the automated attendant.
 Don't dial an extension; simply hold the line to hear the recorded information.